- Drive engagement with customers through Push notifications

 - Video supported formats - m4v, .mp4, and .mov with max 3MB size and 2:1 aspect ratio

-- GIF supported formats - .gif with max 3MB size and 2:1 aspect ratio
+- GIF supported formats - .gif with max 3MB size, 2:1 aspect ratio & upto max.
+10 frames (rendering performance may vary from device to device)

 Recommended Character Limits: